chameleon-ai/webm-for-4chan/README.md

 End time is also calculated if not specified, so to render from the 5:30 mark until the end of the video:\
 `python webm_for_4chan.py input.mp4 -s 5:30`

+### Subtitle Burn-in
 Render a 30 second anime clip with dual audio, select japanese audio and burn in english soft-subs:\
 `python webm_for_4chan.py input.mkv --sub_lang eng --audio_lang jpn -s 12:00 -d 30`

 Same as above, but select audio and subs by index instead of language:\
 `python webm_for_4chan.py input.mkv --sub_index 0 --audio_index 1 -s 12:00 -d 30`

+If you don't know the index or language, use `--list_subs` or `--list_audio`

 Use external subtitles:\
 `python webm_for_4chan.py input.mkv --sub_file "input.en.ssa"`

+### Cutting or Concatenating Segments
+You can trim the video using 2 different methods: `-x`/`--cut` and `-c`/`--concat`\
+Cut means that the specified segments will be removed.\
+Concat means that only the specified segments will be kept (the opposite of cut)
+- Specify segments using a timestamp range, i.e. `"1:00-2:00"`
+- Chain multiple segments together with ';', i.e. `"1:00-2:00;2:05-2:10"`
+- Note that the segments are always absolute time from the original input.
+- You must specify a start and end timestamp for the segment, separated by '-'.
+- Segments must be in chronological order and must start after the `-s` start time.
+- It is highly recommended that you specify a `-s`/`--start` and `-e`/`--end` time even when using concat.
+The start and end time are passed to ffmpeg to trim the video before processing the segments, greatly increasing the speed and efficiency of the concat operation.

 Cut a 30 second segment out of the middle of the video starting at 1 minute:\
-`python webm_for_4chan.py input.mkv input.mp4 -x "1:00-1:30"`\
+`python webm_for_4chan.py input.mkv input.mp4 -x "1:00-1:30"`
-You can chain multiple cuts together with ';'\

 Cut 2 segments.
 Cut #1 starting at 1:00 and ending at 1:30, cut #2 starting at 1:45 and ending at 2:00:\
-`python webm_for_4chan.py input.mp4 -x "1:00-1:30;1:45-2:00"`\
+`python webm_for_4chan.py input.mp4 -x "1:00-1:30;1:45-2:00"`

 Make a clip from 1 hour 20 minutes to 1 hour 23 minutes and cut the middle minute out, resulting in a 2 minute final clip:\
-`python webm_for_4chan.py input.mp4 -s 1:20:00 -e 1:23:00 -x "1:21:00-1:22:00"`\
+`python webm_for_4chan.py input.mp4 -s 1:20:00 -e 1:23:00 -x "1:21:00-1:22:00"`

-Note that the timestamps for cutting are always absolute time from the original input.\
-You must specify a start and end timestamp for the cut, separated by '-'.\
-Cuts must be in chronological order and must start after the `-s` start time.
+Concatenate a segment from 1:00:05 to 1:00:10 and a segment from 1:28:30 to 1:28:45, creating a 20 second final clip:\
+`python webm_for_4chan.py input.mp4 -s 1:00:00 -e 1:30:00 -c "1:00:05-1:00:10;1:28:30-1:28:45"`

+### Changing Target Size and Removing Sound
 By default, the script renders up to 6MiB, 400 seconds with sound for wsg.\
 To set the size limit to 4MiB, 120 seconds with sound, use `--board gif`\
 To set the size limit to 4MiB, 120 seconds with no sound, use `--board other`\
 Remove sound altogether with `--no_audio`\
 Manually set the file size limit, in MiB, with `--size`, i.e. `--size 5` will target a 5 MiB file.

+### Miscellaneous Features
 Make an .mp4 instead  of .webm with the `--mp4` flag or `--codec libx264`\
 Enable audio volume normalization with `--normalize` or `-n`\
 Skip black frames at the start of the video with `--blackframe`\
 Crop using automatic edge detection with `--auto_crop`\
 Crop using manually specified boundaries with `--crop`\
 Automatically burn-in the first available subtitles, if any exist, with `--auto_subs`\
-Print available subtitles with  `--list_subs`\
+Print available built-in subtitles with  `--list_subs`\
 Print available audio tracks with  `--list_audio`\
 Manually specify arbitrary audio and video filters for ffmpeg with `--audio_filter` and `--video_filter`